 4. So wait, this isn’t a “real” interview?

 Yes, and no.

 You’ll also find that a Talent Representative will be more up front and honest with you than you would find while interviewing with an employer.
-If we think something is missing from your book, we’ll probably bring it up.
+If we think something is missing from your portfolio, we’ll probably bring it up.
 If there’s a way to make your resume a bit more concise and impactful for the client that we’re sending you to, we’ll probably bring that up, too.
 This is a GREAT time to get some exclusive info about what employers are looking for and how to make the biggest impact, so feel free to ask questions and be up front and honest about your expectations, too.
 The more info you give us, the better we can meet your needs.